 LAWRENCE — Nine faculty members at the University of Kansas are being recognized as winners of annual distinguished teaching awards.

-The nine award recipients will be honored Thursday, Aug.
-19, at the KU Teaching Summit.
+The award recipients will be honored Aug.
+18 at the KU Teaching Summit.

 This year’s winners are as follows:

-Peter Grund, professor in the Department of English, will receive the Byron T. Shutz Trust Award.
+Tsvetan Tsvetanov, associate professor in the Department of Economics, will receive the Byron T. Shutz Award.
 Established in 1978, the award alternates between recognizing excellent teaching in business and economics in even-numbered years and outstanding teaching in any discipline in odd-numbered years.

-Kyle Velte, associate professor in the School of Law, will receive the Ned N. Fleming Trust Award.
+Paulyn Cartwright, professor in the Department of Ecology & Evolutionary Biology, will receive the Ned N. Fleming Trust Award.
 This award, established in 1990, recognizes outstanding teaching.

 The KU Teaching Summit takes place each August and is co-sponsored by the Center for Teaching Excellence, Office of the Provost and KU Medical Center.
 The conference is designed for faculty and instructional staff from the Lawrence, Edwards and Medical Center campuses.
-Those interested in registering to attend may do so online or by contacting the Center for Teaching Excellence at firstname.lastname@example.org.
+Those interested in registering to attend may do so online.